GradleGrads/Gradlegrads/README.md

 - Web Page is Setup By This File Structure
--  Css File
+-  Css File Links Into Html
--  JS File
+-  JS File Links into Html
--  Links into html file to preview html website
+-  File Links into Html File to preview Html Website